conda/constructor/docs/source/construct-yaml.md

 ### `reverse_domain_identifier`

 Unique identifier for this package, formatted with reverse domain notation.
-This is used internally in the PKG installers to handle future updates and others.
-If not provided, it will default to `io.continuum`.
-(MacOS only)
+This is used internally in the MSI and PKG installers to handle future updates and others.
+If not provided, it will default to:

+* In MSI installers: `io.continuum` followed by an ID derived from the `name`.
+* In PKG installers: `io.continuum`.

 ### `uninstall_name`